dkt64/csdb-downloader/README.md

 you can adjust the list for your own interests f.e.
 "C64 Crack" or "Tool"

 **notes**
-* date parameter is only for comparing the dates, the tool will not start downloading from provided date, id number is the primary selector
+* date parameter is only for comparing the dates, program will not start downloading from provided date, id number is the primary selector
-* the tool downloads only the files which don't exists in the download folder
+* program downloads only the files which don't exists in the download folder
 * if there is new file for download in a release then it's downloaded
 * *LastID* value in config file is increasing after every download
 * program is looping after reaching newest ID